adambard/learnxinyminutes-docs/haml.html.markdown

 / Attributes for any tag can be added in the hash
 %a{:href => '#', :class => 'bar', :title => 'Bar'}

-/ For boolean attributes assign the value 'true'
+/ For Boolean attributes assign the value 'true'
 %input{:selected => true}

 / To write data-attributes, use the :data key with its value as another hash